HealthCatalyst/Fabric.Docker.InterfaceEngine/README.md

 ## Switch Mirth Connect's Internal Database to an External SQL Server

 To switch Mirth Connect's internal database to an external SQL Server using integrated security, the interface engine must be running on a docker host whose time is in sync with an Active Directory domain controller.
+In addition, the db_catalog must already be created on the db_host.
+And the user must have permissions to read, write, and administer ddl on that db_catalog.
 To switch, execute the following script with the seven required parameters:

 ```
-$ docker exec [container_id | container_name] /opt/mirthconnect_database/switchtosqlserver.sh $user $password $fqdn $kdc_hostname $db_hostname $db_port $db_catalog
+$ docker exec [container_id | container_name] /opt/mirthconnect_database/switchtosqlserver.sh $user(lowercase) $password $fqdn $kdc_hostname $db_hostname $db_port $db_catalog
 ```

 If kerberos authentication is successful, the output will include the following three lines: